 - Unaccompanied Children, a short video from the United States Conference of Catholic Bishops (USCCB), provides an overview of Migration and Refugee Services, one of two agencies authorized by the U.S. Department of State to help children who enter the United States without a legal guardian.

 - FACT SHEET: Unaccompanied Children from Central America, from The White House, Office of the Press Secretary, addresses how the Administration is responding to the rise of unaccompanied children crossing into the United States.

-- Welcoming Institute 2014: Leaders Building Community Support for Refugees, will take place on August 28th in Atlanta, GA.
+- Welcoming Institute 2014: Leaders Building Community Support for Refugees, will take place on August 28th in Atlanta, Georgia.
 During this intensive one day training and yearlong cohort, you will learn ways to foster deeper connections between longer-term, receiving communities members and refugees in your community; consider how you can apply welcoming strategies to new and existing efforts in order to increase their effectiveness; hone your community engagement skills and develop new expertise to take back to share with others in your community; and participate in a peer network to share your expertise and get feedback on your work.
 Participation is limited to 40 attendees who will be selected based upon their applications.

-- CWLA's National Kinship Conference "Building Communities of Caring for Children and Families" will take place September 17-19 in New Orleans, LA.
+- CWLA's National Kinship Conference "Building Communities of Caring for Children and Families" will take place September 17-19 in New Orleans, Louisiana.
 This conference is a call to bolster the collective knowledge of best practice, policy, program and service development, and to identify areas for further research.

 For Refugee/Immigrant Children and Youth